xmtp/XIPs/XIPs/xip-message-content-types.md

 The API currently accepts only `string` as the message content, which suggests to the user that only plain text is supported.
 Given the ambition of builing a community around the protocol that would be motivated to build a wide array of very different clients and applications around it, we need to enable at least future possibility of using different types of content beyond just plain text (rich text, images, video, sound, file attachments, etc).

 However given that this is a large and complex topic we don't want to have to solve it all right now.
 We want a flexible framework that will allow building a rich library of various types of supported content over time.
 This library should be open to collaboration with other organizations.
 The framework should be simple, but powerful enough to not hinder future development.
 The framework should also provide a reasonably friendly API that isn't too onerous to use.
 This XIP forms an explicit foundation for future XRCs proposing new types of content to be carried by the protocol.

+To support future evolution, both the type identifier itself and the types need a way to version their definitions.
+Specific types may require additional parameters that apply to those types only, these parameters should carry metadata necessary for correct decoding and presentation of the content.

+It is expected that many clients will want the ability to carry multiple different types of content in the same message.
+To keep the basic framework simple, the expectation is to handle such payload in dedicated structured content types that will be defined in the future.

+Since the set of known content types will be changing over time, clients will need to be ready to handle situations where they cannot correctly decode or present content that arrives in a message.
+There should be a way to provide an optional `fallback` in the basic framework that can be used to provide description of the content that couldn't be presented.

 ## Specification